What happened to the real Peaky Blinders?

 FAQ:

-Q: Were the Peaky Blinders as powerful as depicted in the TV series?
+Q: Were the Peaky Blinders as ruthless as depicted in the TV series?

-A: The real Peaky Blinders were a formidable gang, but their power and influence may have been exaggerated for the purposes of the show.
+A: The real Peaky Blinders were indeed a violent gang involved in criminal activities.
+However, it is important to remember that the television series takes creative liberties and exaggerates certain aspects for dramatic effect.

 Q: Did the Peaky Blinders really wear razor blades in their caps?

-A: There is some historical evidence to suggest that the gang used razor blades as weapons, but the extent to which this was common practice is unclear.
+A: While there is some debate among historians, it is widely believed that the Peaky Blinders did use razor blades as weapons.
+However, the extent to which they were sewn into their caps is uncertain.

-A: It is possible that some descendants of the original gang members are still alive, but tracing their lineage would be a challenging task.
+A: The Peaky Blinders were a significant presence in Birmingham during their time.
+Their criminal activities contributed to the city’s reputation for lawlessness and violence.
+However, it is important to note that Birmingham has since transformed into a thriving and peaceful city.

-In conclusion, the real Peaky Blinders were a notorious criminal gang that operated in Birmingham during the early 20th century.
+In conclusion, the real Peaky Blinders were a notorious gang that operated in Birmingham during the early 20th century.
 While their reign of terror eventually came to an end, their legacy lives on through the popular television series.
+The show has reignited interest in the true story behind the gang, prompting many to explore the fascinating history of the real Peaky Blinders.